Wednesday, June 26, 2013

 Getting Off: A Novel of Sex and Violence (Lawrence Block, 2011)

 Kitty used to be regularly molested by her father when she was in her early teens.
 Maybe not really molested because she did enjoy this "education" a lot.
-In fact enjoyed it so much that she killed the old pervert after he had decided to end their "relationship".
-And while she was at it, she also killed her mother since she was turning the blind eye to this whole affair.
+In fact, she enjoyed it so much that she killed the old pervert after he had decided to end their "relationship".
+And while she was at it, she also killed her mother since she was turning a blind eye to this whole affair.

-Now she is wondering around the country, getting off on fucking guys and killing them afterwards like a true American serial killer should.
+Now she is wandering around the country, getting off on fucking guys and killing them afterwards like a true American serial killer should.
 No motives or explanations are needed because "This is what I do.
 This is who I am."
-Then - out of the blue, approximately around the first third of this 330 pages piece of shit - she gets (even more) disturbed when realizing that she has actually left five of her former playmates alive.
+Then, out of the blue, approximately around the first third of this 330-page piece of shit, she gets (even more) disturbed when she realises that she has actually left five of her former playmates alive.
 And we finally get at least something resembling the plot - she feels the urge to find them and fuck them and kill them so "she can be a virgin all over again".

-It has frantic pace as Kitty travels the entire USA killing (and of course fucking) 20+ people but it never truly takes off the ground.
-It's just a repetitive stuff that doesn't move anywhere.
-Bodies are piling at a minimum speed of a corpse/chapter.
-There are few corpse-less chapters, but they mostly contain just some blabbing about sex (Rita's story).
-Desperately trying to be shocking and visceral by using language too vulgar and "dick jokes" humor.
+It has a frantic pace as Kitty travels the entire USA killing (and of course fucking) 20+ people, but it never truly takes off.
+It's just repetitive stuff that doesn't move anywhere.
+Bodies are piling at a minimum rate of one corpse/chapter.
+There are a few corpse-less chapters, but they mostly contain just some blabbing about sex (Rita's story).
+Desperately trying to be shocking and visceral by using language that is too vulgar and "dick jokes" humour.

-A little exception is an episode with the unfortunate Graham who had joined SLA since he had an affair with our lady death.
-So he cannot be seduced and this is something that Kitty is most definitey not getting off on.
-Instead she's pretty pissed off (see 'cool lines' section of the facts).
-At least until she realizes that she doesn't have to fuck the guy in order to kill him.
-She's a bit slow, I was wondering about the necessity of that "rule" from the very beginning.
+notable exception is an episode featuring the unfortunate Graham, who had joined the SLA after having an affair with our Lady of Death.
+So he cannot be seduced, and this is something that Kitty is most definitely not getting off on.
+Instead, she's pretty pissed off (see 'cool lines' section of the facts).
+At least until she realises that she doesn't have to fuck the guy to kill him.
+She's a bit slow.
+I was wondering about the necessity of that "rule" from the very beginning.

 There are other attempts to spice this thing up.
 While the episode with a Mormon moron is mildly amusing, one with the veteran soldier doesn't work and is more or less pathetic.
-Also introducing three additional serial killers crossing paths with Kitty (on two separate occasions) just makes everything even more confused and boring.
+Also, introducing three additional serial killers crossing paths with Kitty (on two separate occasions) just makes everything even more confusing and boring.

 So let's just finish this.
-Obviously, main question here is Why?
+Obviously, the main question here is why?
 Or why the fuck?
-To me Getting Off seems like a result of some sort of joke or bet between Hard Case editor Charles Ardai and Lawrence Block.
+To me, Getting Off seems like a result of some sort of joke or bet between Hard Case editor Charles Ardai and Lawrence Block.
 Something like "let's publish some trash published previously as short stories and see if people will actually go for it".
-Not sexy, not funny and not violent (with an exception of scalping scene).
-Even crap like Money Shot is a masterpiece comparing to this.
+Not sexy, not funny and not violent (except for the scalping scene).
+Even crap like Money Shot is a masterpiece compared to this.

 1.5/5